Spatika-Ganesh/invoice-processor/README.md

 pnpm dev
 ```

-Your app template should now be running on [localhost:3000](http://localhost:3000/).
+The invoice processor app should now be running on [localhost:3000](http://localhost:3000/).